UCSB-CS56-Projects/cs56-android-getting-started/docs/tutorial/7_links/7_links.md

 ##Credits
 Tutorial and code by [Pedro M. Sosa](www.konuko.com) for the CS56 Winter 2015 course taught by Phill Conrad.
 Parts of this tutorial taken from [Android Developer](https://developer.android.com/index.html) and [Vogella](http://www.vogella.com/tutorials/android.html) *(as noted on each sections sources)*

-Hope this helps you jumpstart on your Android programming future.
+Hope this helps you jumpstart on your Android programming future!

 <!--
 Guía escrita originalmente por Konuko II